yegor256/blog/_posts/2015/jan/2015-01-08-morning-standup-meetings.md

 Let me reiterate: I strongly believe that responsibility must be delegated, and this delegation consists of three components:
 _awards, penalties, and rules_.
-In a modern Western culture, it may be rather difficult to define them&mdash;we have long-term contracts and monthly salaries.
+In a modern Western culture, it may be rather difficult to define them---we have long-term contracts and monthly salaries.
 But a good manager has to find a way.
 Each task has to be delegated and isolated.
 This means that the programmer working on the task has to be personally responsible for its success or failure.
 And